Setting Up User Action Auditing

 By default, objects are displayed as a tree.
 When the flat view is enabled, object types are not grouped by classes.

-To change the list display view, select the View > Flat View/Hierarchical View main menu item of the desktop application.
+To change the list view, select the View > Flat View/Hierarchical View main menu item in the desktop application.

 NOTE.
 If section parameters have been changed, an attempt to go to another section of the security manager or to close it displays a request to apply changed settings.